 Potential complications include:

 Once you're unconscious, the surgeon makes a cut (incision) low in the center of your neck.
-It can often be placed in a skin crease where it will be difficult to see after the incision heals.
+It can often be placed in a skin crease where it will be hard to see after the incision heals.
 All or part of the thyroid gland is then removed, depending on the reason for the surgery.

-If you're having thyroidectomy as a result of thyroid cancer, the surgeon may also examine and remove lymph nodes around your thyroid.
-Thyroidectomy usually takes one to two hours.
-It may take more or less time, depending on the extent of the surgery needed.
+If you're having thyroidectomy because of thyroid cancer, the surgeon may also examine and remove lymph nodes around your thyroid.
+In some patients, the surgeon uses special equipment to monitor irritation of vocal cords during the procedure to prevent permanent damage.
+Thyroidectomy usually takes 1 to 2 hours.
+It may take more or less time, depending on the extent of the surgery.

 There are several approaches to thyroidectomy, including:

 Some people may need to have a drain placed under the incision in the neck.
-This drain is usually removed the morning after surgery.
+This drain is usually removed the day after surgery.

-It takes up to a year for the scar from surgery to fade.
-Your doctor may recommend using sunscreen to help minimize the scar from being noticeable.
+It takes up to a year for the surgical scar to fade.
+Your doctor may recommend using sunscreen to make the scar less visible.